ParamsRaman/categorize/README.md

                  * views.py (this is the MAIN source code file that contains most of the logic. **I have described the important methods in this file in a separate section below!**
                  * taxonomy_tree.py (contains a custom definitoin of TreeNode class used by views.py.
 I could not find a python based tree implementation, so defined one myself.
 Advantage of this was that I could write my own methods to traverse the tree in ways to suit our experiment).

       * mechanical_turk (contains boto library and createHIT.py - which is the python boto code to create an ExternalQuestion type task in mechanical turk).
 This works, but the frame issue **has to be fixed**.
       * media (contains the css files used, javascript and importantly all the images for the products etc which are pulled by the html files when displayed).
 I think at this point, we restricted ourselves to only 20 products (leaf level nodes).
       * packages (contains bottle which is the web framework, jinja which is the templating engine for all the UI stuff)
       * app.yaml, index.yaml (are bottle specific files that need to be present)

+##### High-level overview of the main.py file (contains most of the logic):

+landing_page() is the starting point of the application.
+Thereafter, depending on the type of next task we want to create, we call load_interface1(), load_interface2() or load_interface3() methods.
+Only interface1 has been fully implemented currently.
+Rest two methods are just stubs for now.

+On loading the main html page, populate_tree() method reads the taxonomy.xml file and loads all items into a the custom TreeNode object.
+After that this tree object is navigated to set up all tasks as required.

+Task Distribution Table is used to keep track of the types of questions we have asked already and how we create the questions (combination of items and +ve, -ve buckets, etc).
+More details on how this distribution table looks like and is used, type: http://localhost:8080/db when running the application.
+This /db url basically displays the current state of the sqlite db (for debugging purposes only).

+There are a bunch of utility methods like find_uplist(), find_nodes_in_subtree() etc which I have written to extract/filter nodes from the taxonomy tree as needed.

+I had added lot of debug (print) statements in the code and they will show up in the output as well.
+My code verification process consisted of examining this output and matching it against the taxonomy mindmap file (.mm file opened up in FreeMind) to see if my logic was correct.

+##### How to run the application:

+1. Install bottle web framework.
+2. Go to the source code directory and type:
+$ python main.py
+3. Navigate to the url: http://localhost:8080 on the browser.
+You should be able to see the application and complete the tasks according to the instructions.
+4. I have set the maximum # of tasks to be 5 in a config file, so after 5 tasks the db is updated.
+At that point, you can also view the contents of the database and the format of data in the tables by typing: http://localhost:8080/db .